dreamportdev/Osdev-Notes/facp.md

 	printf("FACP found\n");
 }
 ```
-One can find the address of it via comparing strings.
+The address of the FADT can be found by comparing the 4 bytes of the signature field with the text "FADT".
+This is the same as how other SDT headers are found.
+They aren't null terminated, so it would be better using memorystring compare than string comapare.

-### Structure of the FACP
+## Structure of the FACP
 The structure of it is basically:

 ```C